 Competitive positioning and Porter’s generic strategies

-For Michael Porter a competitive advantage would be created as a firm exceets its costs
+For Michael Porter, a competitive advantage would be created as a firm exceeds its costs

 There are two basic types of competitive advantage: cost leadership